 His First And Last Blue Jays Game.

 It had finally stopped snowing and the late afternoon sun was now shining when I decided to call it a day and head on back home.
-I was dog tired and I couldn’t even fathom how many stairs I climbed on that day.
-My objective now was to just beat the crowds walking over to the Dufferin Gates where I would be hopping on the bus for my long ride home.
+I was dog tired and I couldn’t even fathom how many stairs I climbed on that afternoon.
+My main objective now was to beat the crowds soon to be walking over to the Dufferin Gates and hopefully get a seat on the bus for my long ride home.

-I remember thinking it would sure be nice to get a seat on the bus as I exited the employee entrance at gate 10 halfway through the eighth inning.
-I was not properly dressed and I was already cold before I started out on my journey home.
-I knew that walking briskly would warm me up while at the same time give me a good head start on the sellout crowd soon to be exiting the stadium.
+I exited the employee entrance at gate 10 halfway through the eighth inning.
+I was not properly dressed and I was already feeling cold before I started out on my journey home.
+I knew that if I walked briskly it would warm me up while at the same time giving me a head start on the sellout crowd soon to be exiting the stadium.

 A former Blue Jays President once noted that Exhibition Stadium 'wasn't just the worst stadium in baseball, it was the worst stadium in sports'.

 On this day the first ever opening day, it would also mark the first and only time a Major League baseball game had ever been played on a field covered in snow.
-The Blue Jays had actually borrowed the Maple Leaf Gardens Zamboni to assist in removing the snow from the field on that day.
+The Blue Jays had actually borrowed the Maple Leaf Gardens Zamboni to assist in removing the snow from the field.

 I had sold hot dogs for the last four hours in the stands.
 I probably sold a couple hundred of them and I was heading home with a small fortune I earned in commissions and tips inside my pocket.
 It truly was an unforgettable day for all who attended that historic first Blue Jays game and it was about to become an even more unforgettable day for myself.

-The large wide concrete walkway was very wet from all the melting snow as I walked along and up the west side of the stadium.
-Surprisingly, there was no one else around and I could still hear all the cheering fans still inside the ballpark.
+The large wide concrete walkway was very wet from all of the melting snow as I walked along and up the west side of the stadium.
+Surprisingly, there was no one else around and I could hear all the cheering fans still inside the ballpark.
 I had my hands in my pocket and my pace was very quick.
-I noticed there was an older couple ahead who also looked like they were getting a jump on the crowds and heading home early.
-However, they were walking side by side and at a much slower pace.
+I noticed there was an older couple just ahead who also looked like they were getting a jump on the crowds and heading home early.
+However, they were walking at a much slower pace than me.

-Suddenly a guy wearing sunglasses came up from behind me and darted right past me.
-He startled me and he obviously was in a big hurry.
-He quickly approached the older couple who were now side by side with one of the concrete planters that supported the massive stadium light posts.
-There were many of the large concrete planters along the stadium walkway and most served as a base for the huge light banks.
-Many had small trees and plants growing from within them also.
+Suddenly out of nowhere a guy wearing sunglasses came up from behind me and darted right past me.
+He startled me and he obviously was in a big hurry as he quickly approached the older couple from behind.
+They were now side by side with one of the concrete planters that supported the massive stadium light posts.
+There were many of the large concrete planters along the stadium walkway and most served as bases for the huge light banks.
+Many had small trees and hedges growing from within them also.

 They just kept on walking.